 - Have some questions prepared for the end of the interview – This is your opportunity to assess if the job is right for you and also lets the interviewer know you are interested in the role.

 - Think about your availability – Shift and weekend work are common in animal care jobs.
 During the interview, be prepared to answer questions about your availability for rosters, being as flexible as possible.

 - Be prepared to offer your time – If you have made a good impression, some employers may invite you back to do a day’s trial with them to see if you will fit in with the team.

 - Thank you – Always thank the interviewer for their time and please don’t be tempted to ask, “Have I got the job?”

 - Send a polite follow-up email – Thanking the interviewer for their time and further expressing your interest in the job.

 Practise makes perfect

-We have been training animal care, horse care and veterinary nursing students for over 20 years in Australia.
-We have also interviewed hundreds of applicants for our courses and in our 'industry careers', hundreds of potential job candidates.
-If you want the background knowledge and skills to help you secure a job in the animal care industry, check out our nationally recognised qualifications hereor sharpen your skills in one of our workshops.
+We have been training animal care, animal behaviour and training, horse care and veterinary nursing students for over 20 years in Australia.
+Students who undertake AVT courses range from high school-aged students just starting their pre-vocational journey right through to mature-aged students seeking an alternative career path.
+Graduates are highly respected and sought after by industry professionals, businesses and organisations.
+If you want the background knowledge and skills to help you secure your career in the animal care industry, check out our qualifications here or gain new skills by studying one of our short courses.